-Rider has a defined-contribution retirement plan underwritten by Teachers Insurance and Annuity Association (TIAA) and College Retirement Equities Fund (CREF).
+Rider has a defined-contribution retirement plan with Teachers Insurance and Annuity Association (TIAA) and College Retirement Equities Fund (CREF) as the record keeper.
 All regular employees are eligible to participate on a voluntary basis on the September 1 or March 1 coincident with or following the first anniversary of their employment.
 This waiting period is waived for new employees who have completed one year of service with another employer maintaining a 403(b) plan.
 Eligible employees must contribute a minimum of 5% in order to participate, and the University provides an 8.50% contribution for each participant.
-Employer and employee contributions are fully vested, and may be directed to fixed-income and/or equity vehicles.
+Employee and employer contributions are fully vested, and may be directed to investment options offered by TIAA-CREF and other approved vendors by the University.
 Supplemental Retirement Annuities, which have certain flexible provisions, are also available.
-In the event the employee becomes totally disabled and is enrolled in the plan, the University will continue a 13.50% contribution to the annuity contracts.
+In the event you become totally disabled and are enrolled in the plan, the University will continue a 13.25% contribution to your annuity contracts.

 Flexible spending reimbursement accounts may be established for medical and/or dependent care expenses.
 Contributions are made by salary reduction and reimbursements are not taxed.

 PAID TIME OFF

 Members of the AAUP should refer to the contract for specific information.
 Employees shall be entitled to eight scheduled holidays.